amanverma-00/codeeditor/README.md

 - **Problem Solving**: Browse and solve coding problems with different difficulty levels
 - **Code Execution**: Run and test your code with Judge0 API integration
 - **AI Tutor**: Get hints and guidance from an AI-powered coding assistant
-- **User Authentication**: Secure login/signup with JWT authentication
+- **User Authentication**: Secure login/signup with JWT authentication and email verification
+- **OTP Email Verification**: Email-based OTP verification for new user registrations
 - **Progress Tracking**: Track your solving streak and statistics
 - **Admin Panel**: Admin interface for managing problems and users
 - **Video Solutions**: Watch solution videos for problems